 - B Category: Fever, excessive sweating and weight loss are present.

-- be suffering from fever, excessive sweating and weight loss
+- Fever, excessive sweating and weight loss.

 Your treatment depends on your stage and category.
 Patients who fall into the B category usually need more aggressive treatment than A category patients do.